Vusumzi123/b-dialogs.js/README.md

   npm install b-dialogs
 ```

-to use just call the object with the dislog method like this:
+to use just call the object with the dialog method like this:

 ```js
 $notifications.dialog()